Could mediation be helpful in my case?

 At Burton Attorneys at Law we work with many mediation professionals with whom we trust and can work with to bring your divorce matter to resolution.
 We will help determine which mediator we feel will work best for your case.

 Our office was specifically designed with mediation in mind, having three separate conference rooms allowing for a comfortable atmosphere to handle your legal concerns.
 Mediation can be held with all the parties in one room or with the parties in separate rooms.
-Again, mediation is non-binding on the parties, unless they reach a resolution that is put into writing and signed by the parties.

-To protect it’s client’s best interests, Burton Attorneys at Law ensures that mediation is used effectively.
+To protect its client’s best interests, Burton Attorneys at Law ensures that mediation is used effectively.
 Because legal jargon and negotiations may be confusing, our attorneys can guide you through the process to make sure that you understand everything that is happening.
 By being present, we can alert you if the terms of the settlement go against your wishes so these can be modified before the resolution is finalized.